Removing Mold and Smoke Odors From Books and Documents

 Note: It is not necessary to replace the spent CLO2 packet just because

 it has expired.
-CLO2 is so effective at killing mold fungus and spores, bacteria and viruses,
+CLO2 is so effective at oxidizing mold fungus and spores,

 re-population is very slow and based on the ability of the

 air handling system to filter out new spores and pathogens floating in the air brought into

 the treated area.